Azure/azure-sdk-for-ios/README.md

 [AzureData API Reference](AzureData#usage) and [samples](Example/AzureData%20iOS%20Example) can be found on on the [README](AzureData).

 AzureData is an SDK for interfacing with [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-api-introduction) - A schema-less JSON database engine with rich SQL querying capabilities.
-It currently supports the full SQL (DocumentDB) API and development to add offline persistence will start very soon.
+It currently supports the full SQL (DocumentDB) API, and offline persistence (inluding read/write).

 More information on the features to be included in AzureData can be found the [Requirements](https://github.com/Azure/Azure.iOS/wiki/Requirements-AzureData) wiki document.